Laura Fuentes

 Make the syrup:

-• In a medium saucepan, bring peaches, sugar (or honey), and the liquid from the can to a boil.
+• In a medium saucepan, add the peaches, sugar (or honey), and the liquid from the can to a boil.
 Stir occasionally.
-Reduce heat and simmer for about 10 minutes.
+Reduce the heat and simmer for about 10 minutes.

-• For a smooth syrup, transfer the mixture to a blender and blend until smooth.
+• Transfer the mixture to a blender and blend until smooth.

 Store:

-• Store in an airtight container or jar in the refrigerator for one to two weeks.
-Take out a few minutes before serving at room temperature or warm in the microwave.
+• Store in an airtight container or jar in the refrigerator for up to two weeks.
+Take it out a few minutes before serving at room temperature or warm it the microwave.

 Notes